InfinetyEs/Nova-Filemanager/README.md

 ### Upgrade from v1

-Please publish thc config file after update.
+Please publish the config file after update.

 `Folder` option now limits the home.
 So now, when you set a initial folder, this will be the home.